branch14/ghost_reader/doc/SPEC.md

 * The client should gather a collection of all missing translations.
   - If a translation is missing the lookup will cascade into other sources (I18n backends, like YAML files).
-(Note: This cannot be achivied by chaining backends since fallbacks will not be propagated.)
+(Note: This cannot be achieved by chaining backends since fallbacks will not be propagated.)
   - If the lookup yields a result the result will reported along with the key as a default value.